 Or is it?

-I knew it would take a while to address this issue properly, and I resisted broaching the question of ‘hell’ for some time, as if it were some kind of ‘no-go’ area, but God would not let me be.
+I knew it would take a while to address this issue properly, and might be taking the lid off a whole can of worms.
+I resisted broaching the question of ‘hell’ for some time, as if it were some kind of ‘no-go’ area, but God would not let me be.
 It just kept resurfacing, both in my encounters and as I prepared the ‘new versus old’ teaching module in the Engaging God programme.
 It is a concept that is generally accepted in most (if not all) religions and in wider society, but I knew deep down that something in what I had been taught was not consistent with the Father’s love.

 This is where we come back to the scripture from 2 Corinthians which says that God is not counting their trespasses against anyone: